Skip to main content

 Frequently Asked Questions

 No. Women have significantly lower testosterone levels than men, making it very difficult to build large muscles.
-Strength training creates a lean, toned appearance — exactly what most women want.
+Strength training creates a lean, toned appearance.

-Can I do this with a full-time job and family?
+Can I do this with a full-time job?

 Absolutely.
 Each workout takes 25-30 minutes and can be done at home with minimal equipment.
 The key is consistency, not perfection.